gohugoio/hugo/content/en/about/hugo-and-gdpr.md

  Note that:

  * These settings have their defaults setting set to _off_, i.e. how it worked before Hugo `0.41`.
 You must do your own evaluation of your site and apply the appropriate settings.
- * These settings work with the [internal templates](/templates/internal/).
+ * These settings work with the [embedded templates](/templates/embedded/).
 Some theme may contain custom templates for embedding services like Google Analytics.
 In that case these options have no effect.
  * We will continue this work and improve this further in future Hugo versions.

 ## All privacy settings